BasileVieu/BasileVieu/README.md

 # <p align="center"><a href="http://www.basilevieu.fr/#about"><span>👦🏻 About me</span></a></p>

 <p align="center">
 	<span>Hi!
-I'm a 23 years old french graduate video game programmer at <a href="https://www.creajeux.fr/">Créajeux</a>.
+I'm a 23 years old french graduate video game programmer.
+I recently finished my training at <a href="https://www.creajeux.fr/">Créajeux</a>.
 I'm currently looking for a job in video game programming, but I also work on differents projets which you can see on this GitHub or on my <a href="http://www.basilevieu.fr/">website</a>.</span>
 </p>

 <br>